EuroProofNet/europroofnet.github.io/_pages/WG3/Feb2023/meeting.md

 If your work falls into the areas above and you want to take part in the meeting, please fill in this [form](https://forms.gle/YEBdscsfnf1LBLbN7).

 Through the form, it is possible to apply to get funded by COST.
 The number of participants that can be funded is limited.
-The eligibility rules are public [here](https://europroofnet.github.io/eligibility/).
+Check the [eligibility rules](../eligibility) and the [reimbursement rules](../reimbursement-rules).

 If you have any questions, please contact M&#259;d&#259;lina Era&#x219;cu (madalina.erascu at e-uvt dot ro).